 Loan officers will then confirm the details provided during prequalification, such as employment verification, credit history and proof of assets, to determine preapproval status.

 Prospective buyers sometimes make the mistake of researching home options prior to getting preapproval.
 With their heart set on a new property, these buyers will then file for a mortgage application, only to discover unexpected hurdles down the line that prevent the sale from going through.
-Meeting with a loan officer as the first step in the mortgage process will ensure that a borrower can explore home options with confidence and avoid costly and disappointing setbacks that could hinder a sale.
+Meeting with a loan officer as the first step in the mortgage process and getting a letter of preapproval will ensure that a borrower can explore home options with confidence and avoid costly and disappointing setbacks that could hinder a sale.

 Selling a home, as well as buying one, can be a demanding endeavor.
 When moving forward with a proposal, sellers risk missing out on a better or timelier offer should the buyer’s loan fall through.